penoreri/comp-pt/README.md

 -Create a folder name it what you want

--Download the newest game code: 'v2.py'
+-Download the newest game code or just copy and paste it: 'v2.py'

 -Download the main background: 'mainbgfinal.png'